 The Emergency Support Response Team (ESRT) is an operational unit that provides support to people displaced from their homes during an emergency or disaster, addressing immediate needs such as shelter, food and clothing.

-Depending on the type and severity of the emergency, ESRT may activate Reception Centres for citizens displaced from their homes.
+Depending on the type and severity of the emergency, ESRT may activate Reception Centres for people displaced from their homes.

 If a Reception Centre is established in your area or community, and you live in the affected area, it is IMPORTANT to personally register - even if you do not require assistance and choose to stay with family or friends.
 Emergency responders use the registration process to ensure all affected residents are accounted for and safe.